GetRD/academic-file-converter/README.md

 [![GitHub followers](https://img.shields.io/github/followers/gcushen?label=Follow%20on%20GH&style=for-the-badge)](https://github.com/gcushen)

-### 📚 Import publications from your reference manager to [Hugo](https://gohugo.io/)
+### 📚 Easily import publications from your reference manager to your Markdown-formatted website or book

 **Features**

-* Import publications, including **books, conference proceedings and journals**, from your reference manager to your static site generator
+* Import Bibtex publications (such as **books, conference proceedings and journals**) from your reference manager to your Markdown-formatted website or book
-  * Simply export a BibTeX file from your reference manager, such as [Zotero](https://www.zotero.org), and provide this as the input
+  * Simply export a BibTeX file from your reference manager, such as [Zotero](https://www.zotero.org), and provide this as the input to the converter tool
-* Hugo command pass-through
+* Compatible with all static website generators such as Next, Astro, Gatsby, Hugo, etc.

 **Community**